 So I’ve applied all the latest updates for Windows 10 version 1511; the dxgkrnl.sys files version was updated to “10.0.10586.873”, but the boot time remains the same !

-My next step was upgrading to Windows 10 Creator Update, whithout this solving my problem !
+My next step was upgrading to Windows 10 Creator Update, without this has solving my problem !

-I’ve also the same problem on my other HP ZBook Laptop with 16 gigabytes of RAM and an SSD disk !
+I’ve also the same problem on my other HP ZBook Laptop !

 On the Internet many people reported this kind of issue, but none gave a definitive solution !